-Review of: R. B. Kitaj Confessions of an Old Jewish Painter.
-Autobiography, Edited by E. Gillen, Introduction by David Hockney, Schirmer/Mosel, 2017
+Review of: Ronald B. Kitaj, Confessions of an Old Jewish Painter, Edited by Eckhart J. Gillen, Schirmer/Mosel, München 2017

 Picture Notre dame de Paris (1984-1986)

-In Notre Dame de Paris, the architecture of the Cathedral is segregated in the background, put aside to leave space for Gewesen: The dream of Innocent III by Beato Angelico [Figg.
-1-2].
-The painting, which belongs to the predella placed at the bottom of the Incoronazione della Vergine, helps chronicle some of the miracles of St. Dominic in a sort of interlocking narrative or montage ante litteram.
-Kitaj probably had the opportunity to observe the work located at the Louvre during his stay in Paris.
+In Notre Dame de Paris, the architecture of the Cathedral is segregated to the background, put aside to leave space for Gewesen: The dream of Innocent III by Beato Angelico [Figg.
+1 and 2].
+The painting, which belongs to the predella placed at the base of the Incoronazione della Vergine, chronicles some of the miracles of St. Dominic in a sort of interlocking narrative or montage ante litteram.
+Kitaj probably had the opportunity to observe the work located in the Louvre during his stay in Paris.

-The clear reference calls for a religiosity that appears empty of its Christian references: its mysterious inhabitants, the "Birds head" [Fig.3] miniatures of the haggadah – a genre of narration used in the Talmud and in some parts of the Jewish liturgy and Midrash of the 14th century – interact in the painting, inhabit it, walking along it through its obscure central walkway in the same way in which the painter travelled the city a few years before the creation of the work.
+The clear reference calls for a religiosity that appears devoided of its Christian references: its mysterious inhabitants, the “Birds Head” [Fig. 3] miniatures of the Haggadah – a genre of narration used in the Talmud and in some parts of the Jewish liturgy and Midrash of the fourteenth century – interact in the painting, inhabit it, walking along it through its obscure central walkway in the same way in which the painter travelled the city a few years before the creation of the work.
 Jewish depictions or bird-women by Max Ernst?
 [Fig. 4] Both and neither.
-The montage in Notre Dame de Paris presented as a Dialektisches Bild opens up slowly and lets itself be discovered as one becomes aware of some details of the painter's life: from his admiration towards Jewish intellectuals to the obsessive frequentation of the Parisian prostitutes in Rue St. Denis, from the knowledge of 15th Century Italian Art up to the European Avant-gardes.
+The montage in Notre Dame de Paris presented as a Dialektisches Bild opens up slowly and lets itself be discovered as one becomes aware of some details of the painter’s life: from his admiration towards Jewish intellectuals to his obsessive associations with the Parisian prostitutes in Rue St. Denis, from the knowledge of fifteenth-century Italian Art up to the European Avant-gardes.

-The Bird heads of the Jewish quabala cross Rue St Denis from the cathedral to the large opening on the left side of the painting, where Karine – one of the painter's favourite prostitutes – lies on a huge red bed.
-A new level of interlocking, a framework in the framework that unites more times.
-The red bed, which convenes the work The Room (Rue St Denis) [Fig.5], frames the assembly mechanism, preventing the viewer from permanently stopping in a limited time and space.
-Notre Dame becomes the meeting point between the path of redemption and one that leads directly to lovers, between present and past, Christianity and Judaism, between Beato Angelico and Max Ernst, between the painter himself and Walter Benjamin: each detail seems to contribute to create that anachronistic space so typical of the Paris Passage.
+The Bird Heads of the Jewish Kabbalah cross Rue St Denis from the cathedral to the large opening on the left side of the painting, where Karine – one of the painter’s favourite prostitutes – lies on a huge red bed.
+A new level of interlocking, a framework within a framework.
+The red bed, which recalls The Room (Rue St-Denis) [Fig. 5], frames the assembly mechanism, preventing the viewer from permanently stopping in a limited time and space.
+Notre Dame becomes the meeting point between the path of redemption and one that leads directly to lovers, between present and past, Christianity and Judaism, between Beato Angelico and Max Ernst, between the painter himself and Walter Benjamin: each detail seems to contribute to creating that anachronistic space so typical of the Paris Passage.

-According to his Los Angeles assistant Tracey Bratley, Confessions of an Old Jewish Painter was written by the artist in his favourite café, “Coffee Bean”, with red ink on yellow-lined paper each morning between six and ten o’clock from 2001 to 2003.
-In 325 pages divided into 35 chapters, it examines his biography from his childhood in Cleveland to his exhibition “Los Angeles Pictures” (21 May to 5 July 2003) in the L.A.
+According to his Los Angeles assistant Tracey Bratley, Confessions of an Old Jewish Painter was written by the artist in his favourite café, “Coffee Bean”, with red ink on yellow-lined paper every morning between six and ten o’clock from 2001 to 2003.
+In 325 pages divided into 35 chapters, it examines his life from his childhood in Cleveland to his exhibition “Los Angeles Pictures” (May 21-July 5, 2003) in the L.A.
 Louver Gallery.

-On his work as a sailor and his trips to South America, his studies in New York (Cooper Union Institute), in Wien (Academy of Fine Arts), London (Ruskin School of Drawing and Fine Art, Oxford), Paris, Catalona, Hamburg, Madrid, Oslo, Hannover, his participation in Documenta 3 (1964) and The Venice Biennale (1964), his first marriage to Elsi Roessler (1953), second marriage to Sandra Fisher (1983), his retrospective at London’s Tate Gallery (1994), so called Tate War, Sandra’s death (1994), his Golden Lion at the Venice Biennale (1995), his years in Los Angeles, and on the many prostitutes, books, artists, essays, friends [Fig. 6] and works, Kitaj doesn’t spare details, commenting on what has been an intense life full of recognitions and criticism, a polar oscillation where “magic and Logic grow on the same stem”.
+On his work as a sailor and his trips to South America, his studies in New York (Cooper Union Institute), in Wien (Academy of Fine Arts), London (Ruskin School of Drawing and Fine Art, Oxford), Paris, Catalona, Hamburg, Madrid, Oslo, Hannover, his participation in Documenta 3 (1964) and The Venice Biennale (1964), his first marriage to Elsi Roessler (1953), second marriage to Sandra Fisher (1983), his retrospective at London’s Tate Gallery (1994), the so-called Tate War, Sandra’s death (1994), his Golden Lion at the Venice Biennale (1995), his years in Los Angeles, and on the many prostitutes, books, artists, essays, friends [Fig. 6] and works, Kitaj does not spare details, commenting on what has been an intense life full of recognitions and criticism, a polar oscillation where “Magic and Logic grow on the same stem”.

-The unfinished and unpublished typescript titled Confessions of an Old Jewish Painter was found by his future editor Eckhart J. Gillen in the so called “Kitaj Papers”, the literary estate of the artist stored in the Center for Jewish Studies at the University of California, Los Angeles (UCLA) among the thousands of letters, postcards, newspaper cuttings, visual sources, and manuscripts to his painting.
-In addition, another 62 pages, discovered in the unpublished Kitaj Papers folders, recreate the rest of his life, from November 2003 to 1 March 2007, eight months before his suicide with this conclusion:“Failure, Failure as always!
+The unfinished and unpublished typescript titled Confessions of an Old Jewish Painter was found by his future editor Eckhart J. Gillen in the so-called “Kitaj Papers”, the literary estate of the artist stored in the Center for Jewish Studies at the University of California, Los Angeles (UCLA) among the thousands of letters, postcards, newspaper cuttings, visual sources, and manuscripts to his painting.
+In addition, another sixty-two pages, discovered in the unpublished archive of Kitaj Papers, recreate the rest of his life, from November 2003 to March 1, 2007, eight months before his suicide with this conclusion: “Failure, Failure as always!
 Desperation.
 My Jewish profile still life may be going to my usual nowhere”.

-The amount of archive material, not only pictorial or graphic but also textual, as well as his huge interest in different kinds of literature, exhibit an eclectic personality where word and image blend, weaving plots that are difficult to detangle:
+The amount of archive material, not only pictorial or graphic but also textual, as well as his huge interest in different kinds of literature, reveal an eclectic personality where word and image blend, weaving plots that are difficult to disentangle:

-The word enters the image as a figural element – e.g. Murder of Rosa Luxemburg [Fig. 7] – or as an inseparable critical – e.g. Warburg Journal extract in the Catalogue Picture with commentary and picture without commentary [Fig. 8], for his first Marlborough Gallery exhibition, London 1963.
+The word enters the image as a figural element, e.g. Murder of Rosa Luxemburg [Fig. 7], or as an inseparable critique, e.g. Warburg Journal extract in the Catalogue Pictures with Commentary, Pictures without Commentary [Fig. 8], for his first Marlborough Gallery exhibition, London 1963.

-Highlighting the use of side notes, the painting acquires a different value than the one we generally associate with common captions: it becomes a belonging part of the picture through its being simultaneously outside (physically) and inside (conceptually).
-More cryptic than explanatory, it articulates and complicates the image’s interpretation rather than dissolving and opening it.
+By emphasising the use of side notes, the painting acquires a different value to what we generally associate with common captions: they become a part that belongs to the picture by being simultaneously outside (physically) and inside (conceptually).
+More cryptic than explanatory, they articulate and complicate the image’s interpretation rather than dissolving and opening it.
 This assembling of heterogeneous elements, from whose juxtaposition the sense of the work opens up to a wider range of interpretations, calls for a strong reference to the method of production of sense at the base of Aby Warburg’s Bilderatlas.
 The painter himself counts Aby Warburg among his favourite masters and scholars.
 The change in the function generally associated with the caption is explicitly associated by the painter with the Jewish tradition of the commentary.

-At the same time the image becomes the main tool for his thoughts.
-In this regard it is sufficient to observe the sketch made on a paper handkerchief at the table of a bar in order to describe the spatial movements carried out throughout a lifetime [Fig. 9]: the size and position of the area associated with the name of a city is directly proportional to the qualitative and quantitative influence it has had in the life of the painter.
-The reciprocity and the interchange between image and word has moreover caused quite a few criticisms from the art world, above all modernist, who pointed him out with the term ‘bookish’ and ‘literary artist’, as well as with nicknames such as ‘Hemingway-Gauguin bullshit’.
-This perspective allows us to consider the two types of artistic production, the mainly written one and the mainly pictorial one, as two aspects of the same ‘artistic Thought’ which is structured into two different media.
+At the same time, the image becomes the main tool for his thoughts.
+In this regard, it is sufficient to observe the sketch made on a paper handkerchief at the table of a bar in order to describe the spatial movements carried out throughout a lifetime [Fig. 9]: the size and position of the area associated with the name of a city are directly proportional to the qualitative and quantitative influence it has had on the life of the painter.
+The reciprocity and the interchange between image and word, moreover, aroused much criticism from the art world, above all modernist, which singled him out as being a ‘bookish’ and ‘literary artist’, describing his work as ‘Hemingway-Gauguin bullshit’.
+This perspective allows us to consider his two types of artistic production, the written and the mainly pictorial, as two aspects of the same ‘artistic Thought’ which is structured into two different media.
 Confessions of an Old Jewish Painter could be considered a good example of that.
-The contribution of the image – here used only as a document or illustration – is less visible than the examples above, however it is possible to find a strong analogy with the paintings if we go down to a more specific analysis of the book.
+The contribution of the image – here used only as a document or illustration – is less visible than the examples above; however, if we delve into a more specific analysis of the book it is possible to find a strong analogy with the paintings.

 Confessions of an Old Jewish Painter is a book of confession

-According to the editor, ‘Confessions’ could be interpreted as an allusion to the Confessions of Church Father Aurelius Augustinus (354-430), who used this word for his autobiographical work concerning his path of redemption, from his sinful youth to his conversion to Christianity.
+According to the editor, ‘Confessions’ could be interpreted as an allusion to the Confessions of the Church Father Aurelius Augustinus, St. Augustine, (354-430), who used the word for his autobiographical work about his path of redemption, from his sinful youth to his conversion to Christianity.

-Just like St. Augustine, Kitaj describes his own tortuous path, full of errors and misunderstandings, towards the discovery of his own identity: a diasporist Jew and a diasporist Jewish artist.
-The Jewish question and the consequent search for what the editor calls a secular Judaism turns out to be one of the main topics in the text, built as an actual path to redemption.
-Unleashed cause: the case of Eichmann and Hannah Arendt in Jerusalem [Fig. 10].
-As he points out himself, his art shows what his mind did not understand from the very start: his Jewish being, an international fact that becomes the reason of his awareness.
-Although deeply spiritual, the Jewishness also embraces his choices in the field of art through the triangulation of terms DIASPORA – JEWISHNESS – ART.
+Just like St. Augustine, Kitaj describes his own tortuous path, full of errors and misunderstandings, towards the discovery of his own identity: a Diasporist Jew and a Diasporist Jewish artist.
+The Jewish question and the consequent search for what the editor calls a secular Judaism turns out to be one of the main topics of the text, structured as an actual path to redemption.
+It was triggered by Hannah Arendt’s report on the trial of Eichmann in Jerusalem [Fig. 10].
+As he points out himself, his art shows what his mind did not understand from the very start: his Jewish being, an international fact that becomes the reason for his awareness.
+Although deeply spiritual, his Jewishness also embraces his choices in the field of art through the triangulation of terms DIASPORA – JEWISHNESS – ART.